AndreaPratama/Airline-Delay/README.md

 - Adding a Carrier table with `Carrier Name` and `Carrier SVG Image`

 ## 6. Modeling
-A relational data model was designed in Power BI with the following structure:
+A `Star Schema` relational data model was designed in Power BI with the following structure:
 - **Fact Table:** `Airline Delays`
 - **Dimension Tables:** `Calendar`, `Airport`, `Carrier`
 - Relationships established between the fact and dimension tables